gergelyszabo94/csgo-trader-extension/backend/README.md

 # Backend
 The extension's backend so solely consists of Python scripts that are run by AWS Lambda.

-## analyticsPutEvents
-When `Collect usage data` is enabled in the extension's options, analytics events are tracked and sent to `api.csgotrader.app/analytics/putevents` along with the user's preferences every day.
-API Gateway forwards the POST request to `analyticsPutEvents.py`.
-This Python script is responsible for putting events (inventory sorted, +rep posted, etc.) in the events DynamoDB table.
-Page views in the `pageviews` table and user preferences in `preferences` table.

 ## exchangeRates
 Triggered by CloudWatch Scheduled events to run every 3 hours.
 It fetches currency exchange rates from `fixer.io`, cryptocurrency rates from `coincap.io`